YLokma/PTRun-Keyboard-to-Clipboard/README.md

 1. Open PowerToys Run (default: `<Alt>` + `<Space>`)
 2. Type the direct activation command (default: `c+`) and a space
-3. Continue typing whatever you want to karenify
+3. Continue typing whatever you want to save to your clipboard
-4. Select one of the entries, then press `<Enter>` to copy that into clipboard
+4. Then, simply press `<Enter>` to copy that into clipboard

 ## Building